awsdocs/amazon-eks-user-guide/doc_source/security-iam-awsmanpol.md

 This policy includes the following permissions that allow Amazon EKS to complete the following tasks:
 + **`ec2`** – Read instance volume and network information\.
 This is required so that Kubernetes nodes can describe information about Amazon EC2 resources that are required for the node to join the Amazon EKS cluster\.
 + **`eks`** – Optionally describe the cluster as part of node bootstrapping\.
++ **`eks-auth:AssumeRoleForPodIdentity`** – Allow retrieving credentials for EKS workloads on the node\.
+This is required for EKS Pod Identity to function properly\.

 To view the latest version of the JSON policy document, see [AmazonEKSWorkerNodePolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKSWorkerNodePolicy.html#AmazonEKSWorkerNodePolicy-json) in the AWS Managed Policy Reference Guide\.